DataHackIL/DataHack-2017/README.md

 # DataHack has ended!

 **Thanks to all the participants!
-Final scoreboard and solutions can be found under the documentation folder.**
+Final scoreboard and solutions can be found under the `solutions` folder.**

 **If you wish to upload a solution, please use "pull request" or send it to RocketDataScientist@gmail.com**